zannloo/tp/docs/UserGuide.md

 group name after execution of command.

 **Marking and Unmarking tasks:**
-  - **Current:** You can mark and unmark tasks that are marked or unmarked respectively.
+  - **Current:** You can mark and unmark tasks that are already marked or unmarked respectively.
   - **Upcoming enhancement:** ProfBook will return a return message confirming that the task has already been marked or unmarked, and the current command will not result in any changes.